gts-conqueror/Rhandum_Archive_of_Talents/README.md

 The guiding philosophy behind this project is simple:

-No early-game dominance power is earned through setup, positioning, hard decisions and sacrifice
+-No early-game dominance power is earned through setup, positioning, hard decisions and sacrifice

-Anti-Spam Friendly; buffs, curses, and rituals require timing and commitment
+-Anti-Spam Friendly; buffs, curses, and rituals require timing and commitment

-Every effect has a cost; silence before song, restraint before crescendo
+-Every effect has a cost; silence before song, restraint before crescendo

 Many mechanics are structured around setup, and delayed impact, reinforcing a support identity that rewards foresight rather than reaction.
 Effects unfold in phases, not bursts allowing opponents time to read the play and respond, keeping things fair in such a fast paced game.